limk10/react-native-todos/README.md

   # Execute a aplicação no Android
   $ yarn android

-  # Execute a aplicação no IOOS
+  # Execute a aplicação no IOS
   yarn ios
 ```